 We’ve all been there: you leave for a trip and a few hours later you realize with a sinking heart that you forgot something absolutely essential.

 Begin a packing list about a week before your departure.
-Every time you think of something—no matter how mundane or hard-to-forget you think it will be—add it to your list immediately.
+Every time you think of something—no matter how mundane or hard-to-forget you think it’ll be—add it to your list immediately.

 Include the basics: food, bottled water, socks, hiking boots, cell phone charger, tent.
 Even these simple necessities are easy to forget at the last minute.